Coriander Chutney, How to Make Coriander Chutney Recipe, Green Chutney

 - Pluck the coriander and mint leaves and clean them.

-- Green Chutney Recipe tastes good if the Leafs are fresh, you can add even its stem if you feel they are tender
+- Coriander Chutney tastes good if the Leafs are fresh, you can add even its stem if you feel they are tender

 - Add leaves, green chilies and ginger to the mixer.